 Olympic National Park

-Olympic National Park is nearly a million acres in northwestern Washington with many different regions: forests, rain forests, beaches, meadows, mountains, and lakes.
+During the same trip to Washington, we drove over to the Olympic National Park, which is nearly one million acres in northwestern Washington with many different regions: forests, rain forests, beaches, meadows, mountains, and lakes.

 On our way from the Olympic National Park to Mount Rainier, we stopped in Olympia to fill up on gas and get some food.
 Olympia is the capital of Washington, so we swung by the capital building while we were there.
 It looked like any typical capital building, but it was a cool thing to see.

 Mt.
 Rainier is full of many different hiking trails.
 When we visited, it was July, however, many of them were still closed because of the snow.
 We started off in the Visitor Center to learn which trails were open, and then we set off to enjoy the beauty of the mountain.
 Mt.
 Rainier was extremely packed as the mountain gets 2 million visitors per year.
 We started out at Mirror Lake, which is beautiful because the reflection of the lake shows up in the water.
 On our way out, we also saw Narada Falls, which were very beautiful.